nuts-foundation/nuts-documentation/pages/architecture/session_tokens_rfc.rst

 ##################

 This RFC is a work in progress.
 See the TODO_ section below.
-To provide comments create an issue on the Github repository containing this documentation.
+To provide comments create an issue on the `Github repository containing this documentation <https://github.com/nuts-foundation/nuts-documentation/issues>`_.

 Motivation
 **********